Introducing community justice

 For this reason, community justice recognises that it's likely that the offender is often a victim, not of the crime committed, but of circumstances which contributed to offending behaviour such as complex untreated mental health disorders, substance addiction, familial neglect, and childhood traumas.

-So too, community justice recognises that a place can be understood as the victim of crime and social neglect.
+So too, community justice recognises that a place, that is a community of people, can be a victim of crime and social neglect.

 Community justice asks problem-solving questions.
 What social, economic and environmental conditions catalysed the crime?
 What support measures are in place to rehabilitate, repair and reform people and the places they call home?
 Can we learn from those most affected by crime about what works and what doesn't?